-- 2. Immerse the probe tip into the sample liquid.
-Ensure that the probe is immersed to a depth that is at least 1.5 times the tip diameter.
+- 1. Immerse the microtip half way into the sample.
 If the probe is immersed to an insufficient depth, air will be injected into the sample, causing the sample to foam.
-Processing at a lower intensity setting without foam is more effective than processing the sample with foam as ultrasonic cavitation will be diminished.
-Decreasing the intensity setting, increasing the processing time, and lowering the sample temperature will usually prevent foaming.
-Also ensure that the probe tip is not touching the wall of the sample vessel as it may be damaged and it will not vibrate properly. - The Ultrasonic Processor is now ready for continuous operation.
+Also ensure that the probe tip is not touching the wall of the sample vessel as it may be damaged and it will not vibrate properly. - 2.
+The Ultrasonic Processor is now ready for continuous operation.
 To energize the ultrasonics, press the START key or the footswitch.
 To de-energize the ultrasonics, press the STOP key or release the footswitch.
 If the Time or Pulse functions must be used, refer to the appropriate paragraphs below.

 Note: The START key and footswitch are mutually exclusive.
 If the process is initiated by the START key, the footswitch becomes inoperative.
 If the process is initiated by the footswitch, the STOP key becomes inoperative.

-- 4. To increase or decrease the amplitude in small increments when the ultrasonics is on, depress the AMPL to display Amplitude Setting on the screen, then depress the ▲ or ▼ key, as required.
-Since the amplitude required is application dependent and subject to the volume and composition of the sample, it is recommended that the amplitude be selected through experimentation, by increasing or decreasing the level of intensity as needed to properly process the sample to achieve desired results. - 5.
-Be sure to use the fittings provided, for the top of the convertor, for air cooling if necessary.
-Circulate clean dry compressed air through the convertor to cool the convertor during use
+3. To increase or decrease the amplitude in small increments when the ultrasonics is on, depress the AMPL to display Amplitude Setting on the screen, then depress the ▲ or ▼ key, as required.
+Since the amplitude required is application dependent and subject to the volume and composition of the sample, it is recommended that the amplitude be selected through experimentation, by increasing or decreasing the level of intensity as needed to properly process the sample to achieve desired results.